Connect to a compute node. Take note of which compute node

 conda create --name jupyter_environment

-# Activate newly created Jupyter Conda environment
+# Activate the Jupyter Conda environment

 conda activate jupyter_environment